openwisp/openwisp-docs/developer/contributing.rst

 working on.

 You don't need to wait for the issue to be assigned to you.
-Just check if there is no work in progress pull request.
-Just leave a comment that you are on it to avoid someone else start working on it.
+Just check if there is anyone else actively working on it (eg: an open pull request with recent activity).
+If nobody else is actively working on it, just announce your intention to work on it by leaving a comment in the issue.

 If there's anything you don't understand regarding the board, don't hesitate to ask questions in our `general chat